-- ptrptr [in] Pointer to pointer to allocated memory.
+- [in] ptrptr: Pointer to pointer to allocated memory.
 Must not be set to NULL.
-If reallocation is successful, it modifies pointer's pointing address, or sets it to NULL in case of free operation - size [in] New requested size in bytes
+If reallocation is successful, it modified where pointer points to, or sets it to NULL in case of free operation - [in] size: New requested size lwmem_free_s(ptrptr)